Jessica Mendoza

 Jessica Ofelia Mendoza (born November 11, 1980) is an American sportscaster and former softball player.
-Currently, she serves as a color commentator and analyst for ESPN's coverage of Major League Baseball and Los Angeles Dodgers coverage on Spectrum SportsNet LA.
+Currently, she serves as an analyst for ESPN's coverage of Major League Baseball and Los Angeles Dodgers coverage on Spectrum SportsNet LA.
 As a softball outfielder, Mendoza was a collegiate four-time First Team All-American and two-time Olympic medalist.
 Mendoza played from 1999 to 2002 at Stanford and was a member of the United States women's national softball team from 2004 to 2010.
 She won a gold medal at the 2004 Olympics in Athens and a silver medal at the 2008 Olympics in Beijing.
 She played professionally in National Pro Fastpitch and was named 2011 Player of the Year and currently ranks in the top 10 for career batting average and slugging percentage.

-She was an analyst on ESPN's Sunday Night Baseball from 2016 to 2019.
-She was dropped from the Sunday Night Baseball broadcast after the 2019 season but remains an ESPN baseball analyst.
+Mendoza was a color commentator on ESPN's Sunday Night Baseball from 2016 to 2019.
+She remains an ESPN baseball analyst.
 Mendoza was named by fans and experts to the Greatest College Softball Team as an outfielder, one of only three to achieve the honor.